Job Search Agent — Multi-Agent AI System with Eval-Driven CI

 Metrics & Impact

-222 tests passing with CI gates enforced.
-39 commits across the project.
-Production-deployed on Railway.
-Complete application pack generated from a single Telegram message.
-Eval framework catches forbidden claims, compilation failures, and edit violations before they reach production.
+Production-deployed and generating complete application packs from a single Telegram message.
+Eval framework catches forbidden claims, compilation failures, and edit violations before they reach users.
+Quality gates enforced on every change.

 Challenges & Trade-offs